-For pioneering advancements in the development and commercialization of spintransfer torque magnetic random-access memory (STT-MRAM).
+For pioneering advancements in the development and commercialization of spintransfer torque magnetic random-access memory

 Dr. Guohan Hu of the IBM T. J. Watson Research Center, Yorktown Heights, New York, will be presented with the 2024 Mid-Career Award at the 2024 IEEE International Magnetics Conference (INTERMAG) in Rio de Janeiro, Brazil, in May 2024.
 This award recognizes scientists and engineers at the midstages of their career for outstanding research and technological contributions in a field represented by the IEEE Magnetics Society.
 Eligible recipients are members of the IEEE Magnetics Society in the midstages of their career (typically between 10 to 20 years after award of the doctoral degree).
 This award fills a void between the Magnetic Society's Early Career Award, limited to a nominee within 5 years of completion of their doctorate, and the Achievement Award, which recognizes a nominee for research that has demonstrated unusually high impact, regardless of career stage.

-Dr. Guohan Hu's research contributions have enabled nextgeneration data storage based on the phenomenon of spintransfer torque to realize magnetic random-access memory technology that offers high density, low power consumption, and exceptional data retention. > Dr. Hu received her Ph.D. degree in 2002 from Cornell University for contributions to the fundamental understanding of the origins of exceptional magnetic responses in manganite thin films and magnetic tunnel junctions.
+Dr. Guohan Hu's research contributions have enabled next-generation data storage based on the phenomenon of spin-transfer torque to realize magnetic random-access memory technology that offers high density, low power consumption, and exceptional data retention.

+Dr. Hu received her Ph.D. degree in 2002 from Cornell University for contributions to the fundamental understanding of the origins of exceptional magnetic responses in manganite thin films and magnetic tunnel junctions.
 Following her postdoctoral fellowship investigating patterned media for ultrahigh-density magnetic recording at the IBM Almaden Research Center and later at Hitachi, Ltd., she advanced to the position of staff engineer/scientist at Hitachi, Ltd., and later became a research staff member at the IBM T. J. Watson Research Center.
 In recognition of her intellectual and managerial leadership, she became the manager of the Magnetic Random Access Memory (MRAM) Materials and Devices Group in 2013 and lead of the IBM-Samsung MRAM Alliance Program in 2020.
-The citation for Professor Jian-Ping Wang's award reads:

-For pioneering contributions to and inventions for magnetic materials, devices, and applications in information storage and computation, particularly on magnetic media, MRAM, and in-memory computing.
-Achievement Award Winner Professor Jian-Ping Wang has been selected as the recipient of the 2024 IEEE Magnetics Society Achievement Award, the highest technical honor of the IEEE Magnetics Society.
-Dr. Wang received his B.S. and M.S. degrees in physics from Lanzhou University and earned his Ph.D. degree from the Institute of Physics, Chinese Academy of Science, in 1995.
-He then joined the Data Storage Institute and the National University of Singapore, where he rose to research program of the Magnetic Media manager Department.
-He joined the University of Minnesota (UMN) in 2002, where he is currently a Distinguished McKnight University Professor and holds the Robert Hartman Endowed Chair.
-While at UMN, he led the Center for Spintronic Materials, Interfaces, and Novel Architectures (C-SPIN) and a follow-up Center for Spintronic Materials for Advanced infoRmation Technologies (SMART).
-He was named an IEEE Fellow in 2015 and a Fellow of the American Physical Society in 2020.
+Achievement Award Winner

 Wang's research focuses on the experimental of magnetic materials for investigation applications to magnetic devices.
 A significant early accomplishment was the first experimental demonstration of exchange-coupled composite This media had been theoretically media. predicted to allow lower switching field while retaining higher thermal stability than the perpendicular recording media of that time.
 This is important to magnetic recording on hard disk drives because it allows for smaller grains and thus higher user areal density.
 The success of Professor Wang's experimental materials helped to persuade industry to invest the necessary development effort to optimize the media for commercial usage, where it is now the basis for almost all applications, including cloud storage.